What is Apache Kafka?

 Partition: Is a part of a Server.

 Broker: Is a machine typically acting as a Server.

 Topic: This is the name under which the message is published.

-ZooKeeper: Is the software used to co-ordinate the Kafka ecosystem.
+ZooKeeper: This is software used to coordinate the Kafka ecosystem.

 ZooKeeper is a part of a parallel processing architecture called Hadoop and helps in controlling, cluster membership and topic configurations in a Kafka environment.

 There are many architectures of the Kafka platform, but the most widely used is what is called a multi-node-multi-broker architecture.